 @Configuration

 annotation is used to enable Spring's annotation-driven transaction management capability.
-This means that you can use @Transactional
+This means that you can use@Transactional

 on any method that you want to be executed within a database transaction.
-This will come in very handy when we put our custom JDBC INSERT
+This will come in very handy when we put our custom JDBCINSERT

-operation in the same transaction as the composition INSERT
+operation in the same transaction as the compositionINSERT

-operation of EHRbase@ComponentScan
+operation of EHRbase - The

 annotation is used to specify the packages that Spring should scan for components, configurations, and services.
-The basePackages attribute is set to the package that this configuration class is in, which means that Spring will scan this package and its sub-packages for components.Let's now implement the extension point in our plugin, which will enable us to intercept the various events that occur in EHRbase.
-For our purpose we will look at CompositionExtensionPoint
+The basePackages attribute is set to the package that this configuration class is in, which means that Spring will scan this package and its sub-packages for components.

 which will let us intercept a composition event.
 A full explanation of extension points can be found here.
 I highly recommend going through the docs to really understand this concept.